fjblau/kesslergame/.zenflow/tasks/task-14-2-visual-adjustments-e644/report.md

 ### 3. Updated Solar Storm Visual Effect

-Updated the solar storm visual to originate from the upper right corner of the OrbitVisualization frame, matching the sun's position in the Earth icon.
+Updated the solar storm visual to originate from the upper left corner of the OrbitVisualization frame, matching the sun's position in the Earth icon.

 **Changes Made:**

 1. **SolarStormEffect.tsx** - Redesigned visual effect:
-   - Changed origin from center (400, 400) to upper right (850, 150)
+   - Changed origin from center (400, 400) to upper left (150, 150)
    - Updated container size from 800×800 to 1000×1000 to match OrbitVisualization
    - Increased beam count from 5 to 12 for more dramatic effect
    - Added expanding radial gradient flash centered at sun position
-   - Added directional linear gradient overlay from upper right
+   - Added directional linear gradient overlay from upper left (225deg)
-   - Beams now radiate from upper right corner with staggered animation
+   - Beams now radiate from upper left corner with staggered animation
    - Added radial gradient to beam strokes for fade effect
-   - Adjusted angles to orient beams from upper right (-45° offset)
+   - Adjusted angles to orient beams from upper left (+45° offset)

 **Visual Improvements:**
-- Flash now originates from sun direction (upper right corner)
+- Flash now originates from sun direction (upper left corner)
 - More immersive and directionally accurate effect
 - Expanding wave effect emphasizes the source direction
 - Staggered beam animation creates dynamic flare appearance